Overdrive8911/A-Fertile-Life/src/notes/story_notes.md

 # Stuff

+- The world takes place in 2022.
-- Expressing and drinking your own milk when due can encourage labour to start.
+- Expressing and drinking your own milk when due can encourage labor to start.

 ## PC

-- The PC's canon and default name is Peizhu Noshihamite. /_TODO - Fix this awful name_/
+- The PC's canon and default name is Peizhu Noshihamite. /* TODO - Fix this awful name */
 - Age: almost 26 years old.
 - Birth designation is #0662.
 - Adopted.
-Adopted parents were abusive shits that died with her documents in a flame.
+Adopted parents were abusive individuals that died with her documents in a fire.
 - Genetically Asian.
-(Yeah, she'll literally Chinese, Japanese, Korean, Indian, etc all at once)
+(Although, she represents multiple Asian heritages simultaneously)
 - Peizhu formerly worked in a warehouse.
-- Peizhu's long time neighbour is a spy that works for Mr Fert; her name is Maria.
+- Peizhu's long time neighbor is a spy that works for Mr. Fert; her name is Maria.

 ## Fertilo Inc